Friday - Change library books

 Talk For Writing

 We have looked at some lovely texts for our Talk for Writing Sessions.
-So far we've read 'Naughty Bus', 'We're Going on a Bear Hunt' and 'Bear's Magic Pencil'.
-We've acted out the stories, signed them, thought up our own endings and re-told them in our small world area!
+So far we've read 'Naughty Bus', 'We're Going on a Bear Hunt', 'Bear's Magic Pencil' and we're currently looking at Handa's Hen.
+We've acted out the stories, signed them, sequenced them, thought up our own endings and re-told them in our small world area!
 You can see some pictures in the gallery at the bottom of the page.

 Role Play - The children have really enjoyed our role play areas.
 We've had a hospital, cafe, Chinese restaurant and a school so far.
 Who knows what the children will choose next!?
 You can see more pictures in the gallery below.